 WHAT IS A BUDOKON®YOGA CLASS LIKE?

 Class begins with a brief ZaZen (seated Zen meditation) to set an intention of mindfulness and integrity during the practice to come.
-The class bows in and begins moving right after.
 The sequence can be the BUDOKON®YOGA Primary series, a set series, or a creative sequence choreographed by the instructor as he/she sees fit for the students present in class.
 The movement is slow and controlled, and the techniques are learned through repetition.
 Very much like a Vinyasa or Power Yoga class, the sequence is energetic and strong.
-However, the emphasis is in the moments of transitions, not in holding poses.
-If the transition is mindfully, the resulting position will have proper alignment and will be sustainable, without need for adjustments.
+However, the emphasis is in the moments of transition, not in holding poses.